Herb Herbs that clear Liver Heat and brighten the eyes

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such Jue Ming Zi is thought to target the Large intestine and the Liver.
 In TCM the Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
 The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

-Research on Jue Ming Zi
+Scientific research and clinical studies on Jue Ming Zi

 Inhibit the development of diabetic nephropathy via inhibition of advanced glycation end product accumulation in streptozocin-induced diabetic rats.1